-While the vast majority of emergency patients are managed by Maine’s emergency care system comprised of EMS, Fire/Rescue, and hospital emergency departments, a cohort of several thousand patients a year need high-level care, similar to a major medical center ICU delivered directly to the point of need whether at an emergency scene, a health clinic, or community hospital.
+Maine’s emergency care system, comprised of EMS, fire/rescue, and hospital emergency departments, effectively manages the vast majority of emergency patients.
+However, a cohort of several thousand patients a year needs high-level care, similar to that of a major medical center ICU, delivered directly to the point of need, whether at an emergency scene, a health clinic, or a community hospital.

-Based at hospitals, LifeFlight is a mobile intensive care system staffed by specially trained critical care nurses and paramedics with contemporaneous physician support equipped with the medical technology of an ICU including invasive cardiac and neuromonitoring, airway management, multimode ventilators, multiple infusion pumps with a hospital pharmacy, bedside laboratory, ultrasound, blood, plasma, and a full complement of specialty resuscitation equipment to manage every age of patient and disease.
+Based at hospitals, LifeFlight is a mobile intensive care system staffed by specially trained critical care nurses and paramedics with contemporaneous physician support.
+LifeFlight transports are equipped with the medical technology of an ICU, including invasive cardiac and neuromonitoring, airway management, multimode ventilators, multiple infusion pumps with a hospital pharmacy, bedside laboratory, ultrasound, blood, plasma, and a full complement of specialty resuscitation equipment to manage each patient, regardless of age or medical issue.

-Specialty care is provided for premature newborns using neonatal transporters and for cardiac patients needing specialized support including intra-aortic balloon pumps, ventricular assist and tandem heart devices, Impellas, and for patients on full cardiopulmonary bypass, extracorporeal membrane oxygenation (ECMO).
-Each LifeFlight team and vehicle are equipped with $500,000 of advanced medical equipment onboard and carry blood and specialized medications.
+LifeFlight provides specialty care for premature newborns using neonatal transporters.
+Specialized support is available for cardiac patients, including intra-aortic balloon pumps, ventricular assist and tandem heart devices, and Impellas.
+Patients on full cardiopulmonary bypass can receive extracorporeal membrane oxygenation (ECMO).
+Each LifeFlight team and vehicle are equipped with $500,000 of advanced medical equipment on board and carry blood and specialized medications.

 LifeFlight is fully accredited by the Commission for the Accreditation of Medical Transport Systems.

-Our critical care monitors provide noninvasive (outside the body) and invasive (indwelling catheters) to help us diagnose and respond to patients’ conditions minute to minute.
-In addition to being able to monitor cardiac rhythms, provide 12 lead cardiograms, and monitor blood pressures, these advanced monitors provide crucial hemodynamic, respiratory, and neuroinvasive monitoring as well as help us track patient’s oxygen, end-tidal CO2, and temperature status.
-They have been specifically designed for air medical transport—with special attention given to vibration, weight, and ease of use in challenging field situations and for every age of patient.
+Our Zoll critical care monitors provide noninvasive (outside the body) and invasive (in-dwelling catheters) modes of obtaining vital information—information that helps us diagnose and respond to a patient’s condition minute to minute.
+In addition to being able to monitor cardiac rhythms, provide 12-lead cardiograms, and monitor blood pressures, these advanced instruments help us monitor and respond to a patient’s oxygen and respiratory status, temperature, and perfusion in the heart, lungs, and brain.
+They have been specifically designed for air medical transport—with special attention given to vibration, weight, and ease of use in challenging field situations—and for every age of patient.

-Managing acute respiratory failure in COVID patients required us to replace all of our ventilators with a state-of-the-art mobile ventilator capable of all modes of ventilation.
-This hospital respiratory therapy-quality, critical care ventilator meets the airway needs of literally any patient whether using noninvasive continuous and bi-level positive airway pressure support or for volume and pressure ventilation for intubated patients.
+Managing acute respiratory failure in COVID patients required LifeFlight to replace all our ventilators with new, state-of-the-art mobile technology by Hamilton.
+These newly-available critical care ventilators provide hospital-quality respiratory therapy to meet the airway needs of literally virtually every age of patient, whether using noninvasive positive airway pressure support or, for intubated patients, volume and pressure ventilation.

-Intubating a patient, or placing a breathing tube, to take over breathing for a critically ill patient unable to maintain their airway is essential for some of our patients.
-As a critical care service LifeFlight provides elective emergency intubation for patients who are breathing but unable to maintain their own airway due to injury, illness, or respiratory failure.
-LifeFlight uses state-of-the-art KarlStorz CMAC video laryngoscopes to facilitate rapid medication emergency intubation similar to hospital anesthesia followed by connecting the patient to our ventilator.
+When a critically ill patient is unable to maintain their airway, the placement of a breathing tube or “intubating” to take over the patient’s breathing is essential.
+As a critical care service, LifeFlight is able, using medications similar to anesthesia in the hospital to emergently intubate patients who are breathing but unable to maintain their airway due to injury, illness, or respiratory failure.
+LifeFlight uses state-of-the-art CMAC video laryngoscopes to facilitate rapid, medicine-assisted (like anesthesia in a hospital) emergency intubation, after which the patient is connected to our ventilator.

-The i-STAT is an advanced, handheld portable laboratory providing real-time, hospital lab blood gas reports within minutes.
+The i-STAT System used by LifeFlight is an advanced, handheld portable laboratory providing real-time, hospital-lab blood gas reports within minutes.
 This allows the crew to perform blood tests while in flight and use the results to adjust the treatment therapies and care given to the patient.

 Intra-aortic Balloon Pumps and Cardiac Assist Devices

-When a patient is suffering from cardiogenic shock and their heart is not pumping blood effectively, specialist physicians use a variety of invasive cardiac assist devices to bridge the patient to additional therapies or even a heart transplant.
-LifeFlight is equipped with intra-aortic balloon pumps (IABP) in which the cardiac surgeon implants a balloon in the aorta to improve blood flow.
-The LifeFlight team then takes over care for transport.
-Each LifeFlight base is equipped with an IABO to allow the hospitals to transport patients without impacting their cardiac care for another patient.
+When a patient is suffering from cardiogenic shock and their heart is not pumping blood effectively, specialist physicians use a variety of invasive cardiac assist devices to bridge the patient to additional therapies or even to a heart transplant.
+One of those is an intra-aortic balloon pump (IABP).
+The cardiac surgeon implants a balloon in the aorta to improve blood flow; the LifeFlight team then takes over care for transport.
+Each LifeFlight base is equipped with an IABP so that hospitals can send their patients for transport without sending along their own IABP, so it can remain available for their next cardiac patient.

-In addition, the LifeFlight teams also provide transport for patients in whom the cardiac surgeon has placed a TandemHeart© or Impella© left ventricular assist devices to support blood flow.
+In addition, the LifeFlight teams also provide transport for patients in whom the cardiac surgeon has placed a TandemHeart© or Impella© left ventricular assist device to support blood flow.

-LifeFlight has specialized neonatal transport isolette systems for premature and newborn infants who have just been delivered but need care in a specialized neonatal intensive care unit (NICU) at EMMC, MMC, or the major centers in Boston.
-LifeFlight has these advanced systems, which is an entire miniature ICU for smallest patients.
-Each of these units has special ventilators, monitors, and infusion pumps sized for small infants.
+LifeFlight has invested in specialized neonatal transport isolette systems for premature infants and for newborns that need care in a neonatal intensive care unit (NICU) at EMMC, MMC, or one of the major medical centers in Boston.
+These advanced systems form an entire miniature ICU for the smallest patients.
+Each unit has special ventilators, monitors, and infusion pumps sized for small infants.